 The Best West Virginia Auto Insurance Companies

 Thanks to some timely legislation and decreasing numbers of uninsured motorists, the cost of auto insurance in West Virginia has begun a slow but steady descent.
-On the heels of this good news, it's important to carefully consider your options for auto insurance and find the combination of plan, price, and coverage that fits your needs.
-We dug into the details and picked out the five best auto insurers in West Virginia to start your search with.
+On the heels of this good news, it’s important to carefully consider your options for auto insurance and find the combination of plan, price, and coverage that fits your needs.
+We dug into the details and picked out the six best auto insurers in West Virginia to start your search with.

 West Virginia Minimum Liability

 West Virginia requires a minimum amount of auto insurance that must be carried to legally drive on the road.
 These compulsory coverage amounts are designed to protect both individuals and their property when involved in an accident.
 The mandatory coverage is $25,000 for bodily injury per person involved, $50,000 as a capped amount for bodily injuries per accident, and another $25,000 for property damage caused per accident.
 West Virginia also steps up its minimum requirements with uninsured/underinsured motorist coverage.
 These extras will protect you if you happen to make contact with an uninsured driver.

 - $25,000 bodily injury coverage per person

 - $50,000 bodily injury coverage per accident